dsvid/cloudformation-threagile-bridge/README.md

 ## How to run?

 Currently the script requires 3 arguments:
-- path to CF template (json only for now)
+- path to CF template (either yaml or json)
 - path to existing threagile yaml to be added to
 - path to output updated threagile yaml to